 In general, a cabin is better if you like solid sticks and bricks, prefer to stay in one place, and want to have your family memories rooted in a specific location.
 On the other hand, if you travel regularly and you love exploring different places, buying an RV is better.
 The entry price for a used RV is also considerably less than a cabin.

-There is also an option that I found to be popular on the east coast to use an RV as a cabin.
+There is also an option that I found to be popular on the east coast, which is to use an RV as a cabin.

-As someone who owns an RV and has a family that owns a small cabin, I’d say that they’re both worth buying.
-Although, choosing which one you should buy still depends on your situation and on what kind of traveler you are.
+As someone who owns an RV and has a family that owns a small cabin, I think they’re both worth buying.
+Although, choosing which one you should buy depends on your situation, as well as what kind of traveler you are.

 Not to worry, I’ll help you decide whether a cabin or an RV suits you.